microsoft/superbenchmark/docs/design-docs/benchmarks.md

    2. `ModelBenchmark` is the base class for all E2E models.
 It defines the abstract interfaces that need to be implemented by the subclasses using different frameworks, such as `PytorchBase`, `TFBase` and `ONNXBase`.
 Each subclass will realize part of the abstract interfaces that is common for models, such as `_init_distributed_setting()`, `_init_dataloader()`, `_create_optimizer()`.
    3. `Microbenchmark` is the base class for all micro benchmarks.
 It defines the abstract interfaces that need to be implemented by the subclasses, such as `_process_raw_result()`, `_process_numeric_result()`.
    4. `DockerBenchmark` is the base class for real workloads based on docker.
 It also defines the abstract interfaces that need to be implemented by the subclasses.
-2. Derived classes for all implemented benchmarks, realized all the abstract interfaces.
+2. Derived classes for all implemented benchmarks, which need to realize all the abstract interfaces.
 The benchmarks will be registered into `BenchmarkRegistry`.
 3. `BenchmarkRegistry` provides a way of benchmark registration, maintains all the registered benchmarks, and supports benchmark launching by `BenchmarkContext`.
 4. `BenchmarkContext` provides the context to launch one benchmark, including name, parameters, platform(CPU, GPU, etc.), and framework(Pytorch, TF, ONNX, etc.).
 5. `BenchmarkResult` defines the structured results for each benchmark in json format, including name, return_code, start_time, end_time, raw_data, summarized metrics, etc.